-2. ANALYSIS OF THE SYSTEM
+2. SYSTEM'S ANALYSIS

-The image-capturing processes by the 3-D OQC and by the BGU correlators are identical, and such a process has already been described in Ref.
-7. Nevertheless, for completeness, we repeat the description of this part in the following.
+The image capturing processes by the 3-D OQC and by the BGU correlators are identical, and such process was already described in Ref.
+6. Nevertheless, for the completeness, we repeat the description of this part in the following.

 The complete proposed scheme is shown in Fig. 1.
 The input function containing several objects is denoted by $o_1(x, y, z)$, where (x, y, z) are the coordinates of the observed scene.
 A digital camera, located a distance L from the origin, captures the objects $o_1(x, y, z)$ from several different points of view.
 The digital camera is shifted in constant angular steps along a horizontal arc centered on the origin, where the camera is always directed to the origin.
 The angle between the optical axis of the digital camera and the z axis is denoted by θ_i .
 For each θ_i , the projected image $o_2(x_i, y_i, \theta_i)$ is recorded into the computer, where (x_i, y_i) are the coordinates of the image plane of each camera.
 Based on simple geometrical considerations, the relation between (x_i, y_i) and (x, y, z, θ_i) is given by where M is the magnification factor of the digital camera.
-Assuming that the distance L is much longer than the depth of the 3-D input scene, all the object points of the 3-D input scene are equally imaged with the same magnification factor M.
+Assuming the distance L is much longer than the depth of the 3-D input scene, all the object points of the 3-D input scene are equally imaged with the same magnification factor M.